 Having outgrown its space at the capitol, the collection was moved in 1903 to the newly completed State Arsenal across the street.
 It was while there that the Illinois State Museum (its name was changed in 1917) ceased to be just a curio cabinet and grew into a proper scientific organization.
 Initially its mission was to collect items of natural history and to use these for public education; departments specializing in anthropology and art were added in the 1920s.
 All its collections grew, thanks mainly to donations by private collectors.

 At least one official plan for an expanded statehouse complex (in 1946) called for a new purpose-built museum building.
 But science was no more a priority of legislators in the 1940s than it had been in the 1880s, so it took more than 20 years to get it built.
-The present Illinois State Museum building—a different building on a different site from the one proposed in 1946—opened in 1962 at Spring and Edwards streets.
+The present Illinois State Museum building—a different kind of building on a different site from the one proposed in 1946—opened in 1962 at Spring and Edwards streets.
 Two floors were devoted to exhibits, the first floor to geology and natural history and the second to anthropology and art.
 [In 2015 the building was named the Alan J. Dixon Building after a popular hack politician who had nothing to do with the museum, science, or art.]

 Today the Illinois State Museum has grown to be one of the major state museums in the country, with extensive collections in the natural sciences, anthropology, and art.
 Its zoology collections contain over 140,000 specimens, including vertebrate skeletons and fresh water mollusks collections that are among the most extensive of their type in the U.S.; this animal library is widely used to identify animal remains from archaeological digs, fossil hunts, and contemporary crime scenes.
 More than 200,000 specimens are curated in the geology collections, among them Carboniferous fossils from the scientifically and nationally significant Mazon Creek and Rock Island areas of Illinois.
 The vertebrate paleontology collection (more than 50,000 specimens) is one of the best Late Quaternary mammal fossil collections in North America; it is especially rich in Pleistocene-aged fossils from the American Midwest.

-The new building was an improvement, but it was too small even when it opened, the result of the state choosing to build on a rather pinched lot to avoid complicated condemnation proceedings on a larger site.
-In 1988 the Illinois State Museum acquired a 97,000 square-foot former factory a mile and a quarter from the museum building that had been used for years as a tax processing facility and began renovating it for use as a Research and Collections Center—a back office so to speak, that freed up space in the main museum facility for exhibitions and educational programs.
-As for the main building, conceptual plans have been drawn up and planning money allocated for an expansion of the museum building at its present site.
-The only place to expand to is space now used for parking, which is defended more stoutly around the statehouse than the constitution or a balanced budget, so it might be some time before a bigger building becomes real.
+The 1962 building was an improvement, but it was too small even when it opened, the result of the state choosing to build on a rather pinched lot to avoid complicated condemnation proceedings required to acquire a larger site.
+In 1988 the Illinois State Museum acquired a 97,000 square-foot former factory a mile and a quarter from the museum building that had been used for years as a tax processing facility and began renovating it for use as a Research and Collections Center—a back office, so to speak, that freed up space in the main museum facility for exhibitions and educational programs.
+As for the main building, conceptual plans have been drawn up and planning money allocated for an expansion at its present site but the only space to expand into is now used for parking, which is defended more stoutly around the statehouse than the constitution or a balanced budget, so it might be some time before a bigger building becomes real.

 No building in the state complex rouses such feeling as the Stratton building.
 A Peoria journalist suggested in print that the state could solve two problems at once by turning it into a prison: “Wouldn't that be a perfect use for its gulag design?”
 Workers assigned to offices there insist that it is the best place in the capitol complex to have an office, because there one can’t see it when gazing out the window.
 Gov. Jim Edgar, who did have to look at it from his statehouse offices across the street, once explored the possibility of cladding it in stone to convert it into a conventional neo-classical building, as one might put a brick front on a mobile home to class it up.

 Most observers have joined Edgar to decrying the Stratton Building as too modern, but in fact it was not modern enough.
 It was designed by Peoria architects J. Fletcher Lankton and John N. Ziegele, who opted for a vaguely International Style then standard for new office buildings but gave the building Beaux-Arts proportions fitting to its role as government building.

 The result was a building that lacks any clear-cut architectural personality.
 Oddly, there are no complaints about the Illinois State Museum, which dates from the same era and is an avowedly modern building—perhaps because it is hidden from view of the statehouse by the archives building, and state officials never visit it.

 The Arsenal housed Springfield's largest indoor space, and any kind of event drawing a crowd was staged there.
-Several presidents spoke there, from Coolidge to FDR; other personages of note who appeared in the building include John Philip Sousa and his band, Charles Lindbergh, William Jennings Bryan, Will Rogers, and the members of the Chicago Grand Opera, among many others.
+Several presidents spoke there, from Coolidge to FDR; other personages of note who appeared in the building include John Philip Sousa and his band, Charles Lindbergh, William Jennings Bryan, Will Rogers, and members of the Chicago Grand Opera, among many others.
 Perhaps the most celebrated event in the history of the Arsenal was the banquet celebrating the centennial of the birth of Abraham Lincoln on February 12, 1909, attended by numerous dignitaries.
-The grandest show ever staged there, however, took place in 1934 when a ten-year-old boy tossed a flaming paper sack onto the Arsenal’s stage; the ensuing fire destroyed the building in what proved to be grandest show ever staged there.
-Its replacement, the current Illinois State Armory, opened in 1934.
+The grandest show ever staged there, however, took place in 1934 when a ten-year-old boy tossed a flaming paper sack onto the Arsenal’s stage and started a fire that destroyed the building.

 The militia long ago moved its offices to Camp Lincoln on Springfield’s north side, and the building was given over to another quasi-military outfit, the Illinois State Police.
-The latter’s tenancy was supposed to be temporary, until the state built a new State Police HQ next door.
-That same capitol complex development plan, adopted nearly 20 years ago, also would have completely rehabilitated and expanded the useful space in the A. Both projects fell victim to the state’s congenital attention-deficit disorder.
+The latter’s tenancy was supposed to be temporary until the state built a new State Police HQ next door called for in the then-current capitol complex development plan.
+That plan, adopted nearly 20 years ago, also would have completely rehabilitated and expanded the useful space in the Armory.
+Both projects fell victim to the state’s congenital attention-deficit disorder.

-The State Police have moved out, into a corporate headquarters building elsewhere in Springfield and the Armory, starved of maintenance for twenty years, is today on life support, past dignity and, apparently, hope.
+The State Police have long since moved out, into an empty corporate headquarters building elsewhere in Springfield and the Armory, starved of maintenance for twenty years, is today on life support, past dignity and, apparently, hope.
 The central drill hall would be perfect for tai chi exercises each morning by massed bureaucrats, but the American Federation of State, County, and Municipal Employees union would probably have something to say about that idea.

 The Illinois Supreme Court first sat in what is now the Old State Capitol and, after that, in the present capitol.
-That lasted until 1908, when it moved into its own building across the street from the statehouse at Second and Capitol.
+That lasted until 1908, when the justices moved into their own building across the street from the statehouse at Second and Capitol.
 In addition to a library and courtrooms and space for marshals and clerks, the new building includes small apartments for the use of justices during court sessions.

 Waterways/Appellate Court Building